 Content calendars are the key to a successful and organized content strategy.

 Alleviate your stress a bit and plan out what content you’d like to create.
-Organize your thoughts, browse the internet for some new topics to cover and start documenting.
+Organize your thoughts, browse some internet marketing sources for some new topics to cover and start documenting.

 Content calendars are meant to save you both time and stress so you can continue on using your time more effectively instead of stressing over what content you need to be sharing – or worse yet, neglecting to share anything at all.